rios240/HLF-Performance-Analysis/README.md

     - This will install Hyperledger Caliper.
 2. Change back into the test-network directory.
 To run a caliper benchmark you must specifiy which benchmark configuration to use.
     - Using a code editor of your choice, view the code for runCaliper.sh which consists of just one line.
 Where you see the --caliper-benchconfig option change the yaml       file to the one of you choice.
 The benchmark configuration yaml files are located in benchmarks/api.
+4. Inside network-config.yaml there will be a ClientPrivateKey field with a path specified.
+Trace that path and copy the name of the file inside the keystore directory and add it to the ClientPrivateKey path.
 3. Now run ./runCaliper.sh to start caliper and run a benchmark on the Fabric network.
 Once caliper finishes, a report.html file will be generated in the benchmarks            directory for you to open in a browser.